tetracorp/dungeons-of-avalon/docs/_posts/2019-06-15-doa2-backstory.md

 anymore.

 After the fifth week, a panic broke out in the city.
 The dark clouds began to move.
-They moved towards the Reich.
+They moved towards the empire.
 AVALON seemed to be in danger again.
 The king was now more powerless than ever, he could do nothing more.
 Soldiers did not use anything, magicians did not use anything.
 The enemy had to be very powerful.

-The Reich was preparing for a merciless struggle, parts of the population fled to the mountains.
+The empire prepared for a merciless struggle.
+Parts of the population fled to the mountains.
 But no one could say if they were safer there.

 The king decided that a small group of people should make their way to Isla to